 But in truth, many foreigners seem to have little notion of the reality of the present-day Russian Federation.
 The oppressive Soviet state was dissolved in 1991 and, although the country is still very much overshadowed by its turbulent past, today it has emerged as a proud country prepared to reassert its place as a global superpower.

 The majority of expats relocate to Russia to assume a senior or managerial position, and to take advantage of the accompanying attractive salary packages.
 After all, the country is one of the most notable wealth hotspots for those from abroad.
 Others come to teach English, or to expose themselves to a rich, interesting and complex culture.

 But regardless of what might motivate one to move to Russia, it’s important that expats prepare for an overseas experience like none other and, more than likely, an experience that is quite trying.

-Russia, and especially the heavily expat-favoured economic centres of Moscow and St Petersburg, have high costs of living, and most of the services that will appeal to Westernised foreigners will levy higher fees than that of the local equivalent.
+Russia, and especially the heavily expat-favoured economic centres of Moscow and St Petersburg, has a high cost of living, and most of the services that will appeal to Westernised foreigners will levy higher fees than that of the local equivalent.

 Furthermore, the government-provided versions of certain systems, like education, banking and healthcare, will fall far short of the standard that many expats expect.
-It’s important to recognise this when negotiating your contract, or creating a budget.
+It’s important to recognise this when negotiating a contract, or creating a budget.

 Lifestyle adjustments will also almost certainly have to be made.
 Most Russian accommodation comes in the form of small, disproportionately expensive apartments.
 Furthermore, Russia’s former isolationist state of being has limited its populace’s exposure to foreigners, and many expats report that they find the locals unapproachable and cold.
 The sizeable language barrier (very few Russians speak a second language) also creates a tangible divide.

-Overall though, Russia is a vast and varied country, and it is vital that expats do further research to find out more about their specific destination before they relocate.
+Overall, Russia is a vast and varied country, and it is vital that expats do further research to find out more about this destination before they relocate.